elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 working, and we'll work towards a deeper understanding as we gain more familiarity with the code we're working with.

-## Triggering SendScore
+## Triggering SaveScore

-Finally, we just need to trigger the `SendScoreRequest` message whenever we want to send our score over the socket.
-We'll find a good time to continuously update our score, but for now we want to set up a manual trigger so we can test things out.
+Finally, we just need to trigger the `SaveScoreRequest` message whenever we want to send our score over the socket.
 We'll set it up so that we can click a button, and then check the DevTools console to view the `payload` that's being sent over the socket.

 At the top of our file, let's import the `onClick` functionality from `Html.Events`.
 While we're here, we also want to make a quick change to the